 - Presentation has at least 8 slides

-- Title slide includes all required elements and a consistent theme
+- Title slide with all required info

 - SmartArt graphic shows the 5-step donor journey